Merkle–Damgård construction: Length padding example

-To be able to feed the message to the compression function, the last block needs to be padded with constant data (generally with zeroes) to a full block.
+To be able to feed the message to the compression function, the last block must be padded with constant data (generally with zeroes) to a full block.
 For example, suppose the message to be hashed is "HashInput" (9 octet string, 0x48617368496e707574 in ASCII) and the block size of the compression function is 8 bytes (64 bits).
-We get two blocks (the padding octets shown with lightblue background color):
+We get two blocks (the padding octets shown with the lightblue background color):

 This implies that other messages having the same content but ending with additional zeros at the end will result in the same hash value.
-In the above example, another almost identical message (0x48617368496e7075 74) will generate the same hash value as the original message "HashInput" above.
-In other words, any message having extra zeros at the end makes it indistinguishable with the one without them.
+In the above example, another almost-identical message (0x48617368496e7075 74) will generate the same hash value as the original message "HashInput" above.
+In other words, any message having extra zeros at the end makes it indistinguishable from the one without them.
 To prevent this situation, the first bit of the first padding octet is changed to "1" (0x80), yielding:

-To make it resistant against the length extension attack, the message length is added in an extra block at the end (shown with yellow background color):

 However, most common implementations use a fixed bit-size (generally 64 or 128 bits in modern algorithms) at a fixed position at the end of the last block for inserting the message length value (see SHA-1 pseudocode).
 Further improvement can be made by inserting the length value in the last block if there is enough space.
 Doing so avoids having an extra block for the message length.
 If we assume the length value is encoded on 5 bytes (40 bits), the message becomes:

-Note that storing the message length out-of-band in metadata, or otherwise embedded at the start of the message is an effective mitigation of the length extension attack, as long as invalidation of either the message length and checksum are both considered failure of integrity checking.
+Storing the message length out-of-band in metadata, or otherwise embedded at the start of the message, is an effective mitigation of the length extension attack, as long as invalidation of either the message length and checksum are both considered failure of integrity checking.